2026 World Cup draw will be held at Washington's Kennedy Center, Trump says

 WASHINGTON (AP) — President Donald Trump said Friday that the draw for the 2026 World Cup will take place on Dec.
-5 at the Kennedy Center in Washington.
+5 at the Kennedy Center in Washington, and didn't rule out that he himself might oversee the event.

-He made the announcement with FIFA president Gianni Infantino and Vice President JD Vance during an event in the Oval Office.
+“It’s the biggest, probably the biggest event in sports, I guess,” said Trump, who made the announcement in an Oval Office event where he was joined by FIFA president Gianni Infantino and Vice President JD Vance.

 In an unusual move, Infantino also brought the World Cup trophy with him to the Oval Office.